RISK – Conventional Wisdom Version

 “Ultimately, you want to end up with a stocks-bonds mix that’s consistent with your true tolerance for risk, and that you can comfortably stick with even when the market heads south.“.

-Here is a clip from a Gallop poll that supports our position about the real risk facing the IRA Investor:
+Here is a clip from a Gallop poll that identifies the real risk facing the IRA Investor:

 Personal financial concerns vary significantly across age groups.
 The top problem for the broadly defined group of middle-aged Americans — those aged 30 to 64 — is not having enough money for retirement, in line with previous findings, for this group, about seven in 10 worry about not having enough money for retirement